-- 16.1.
-Domestic abuse represents one quarter of all violent crime.
+- 16.1 Domestic abuse represents one quarter of all violent crime.
 It is actual or threatened physical, emotional, psychological or sexual abuse.
 It involves the use of power and control by one person over another.
 It occurs regardless of race, ethnicity, gender, class, sexuality, age, religion, mental or physical ability.
-Domestic abuse can also involve other types of abuse. - 16.2.
-We use the term domestic abuse to reflect that a number of abusive and controlling behaviours are involved beyond violence. - 16.3.
-Slapping, punching, kicking, bruising, rape, ridicule, constant criticism, threats, manipulation, sleep deprivation, social isolation, and other controlling behaviours all count as abuse. - 16.4.
-Living in a home where domestic abuse takes place is harmful to children and can have a serious impact on their behaviour, wellbeing and understanding of healthy, positive relationships.
-Children who witness domestic abuse are at risk of significant harm and staff are alert to the signs and symptoms of a child suffering or witnessing domestic abuse (See Appendix 5).
+Domestic abuse can also involve other types of abuse. - 16.2 We use the term domestic abuse to reflect that a number of abusive and controlling behaviours are involved beyond violence. - 16.3 Slapping, punching, kicking, bruising, rape, ridicule, constant criticism, threats, manipulation, sleep deprivation, social isolation, and other controlling behaviours all count as abuse. - 16.4 Living in a home where domestic abuse takes place is harmful to children and can have a serious impact on their behaviour, wellbeing and understanding of healthy, positive relationships.
+Children who witness domestic abuse are at risk of significant harm and staff are alert to the signs and symptoms of a child suffering or witnessing domestic abuse (See Appendix 5). - 16.5 Domestic Abuse Alerts The Designated Safeguarding Leads (DSLs) receive a notification from Borough of Poole Children's Services when Police have visited a home in respect of a Domestic Abuse incident where a pupil of the school resides.
+This alert only contains the address and name of the pupil concerned.
+Following the receipt of such an alert, the DSL will liaise with relevant staff to ascertain our knowledge of the circumstances in the family home.
+They will then contact Children's Services if there are any concerns to seek further information about the incident and share information.

-17. Child Sexual Exploitation (CSE)
+17 Child Sexual Exploitation (CSE)